Chatbots Are Here to Stay: 2019 in Retrospect

-Although fewer than one-quarter of consumers have heard of chatbots, products like Apple’s Siri, Amazon’s Alexa, Google’s Assistant, and Microsoft’s Cortana are helping to broaden virtual assistants to a wider audience, and a majority of consumers are open to giving them a try.
-Over one-third would be willing to make a purchase or receive product recommendations and support using a chatbot.
-And these percentages are certain to increase as familiarity builds around chatbots.
+What’s promising is that the interest is here to stay, thanks in part to products like Apple’s Siri, Amazon’s Alexa, Google’s Assistant, and Microsoft’s Cortana, and a majority of consumers are open to giving them a try.
+In fact, almost 1.4 billion people a year are already interacting with chatbots on a somewhat regular basis.
+And over one-third would be willing to make a purchase or receive product recommendations and support from them (which jumps to a whopping 67% for millennials).
+Plus, these percentages are certain to increase as familiarity builds around chatbots.

-There is much optimism around the chatbot market, and early in 2017 the writing on the wall is that chatbots are more of a “when” not “if” proposition for the world’s largest brands and businesses.
+There is much optimism around the chatbot market, and early in 2020, the writing on the wall is that chatbots are more of a “how much” not “if” proposition for the world’s largest brands and businesses.
+In fact, statistics on chatbot usage show that by the end of 2020, upwards of 80% of companies will use or experiment with chatbots in some fashion.
 As social media platforms, which tout over two billion users worldwide, evolve from personal and corporate communications and information-sharing tools to advanced ecosystems for marketing and brand engagement, this will help fuel chatbot growth.
 Messaging apps offer an even bigger market opportunity than social media, with the top four messaging apps garnering over three billion users.
 It is easy to see why Infiniti Research, a market research firm, projects a 37-percent compound annual growth rate (CAGR) for chatbots through 2021.

 App Boom Is Over